Sapo National Park: Fauna

 bee-eaters, egrets, hornbills, kingfishers, rollers, and sunbirds.
+The park has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of many bird species.

+Chimpanzees

 Prior to the formal designation of Sapo National Park in 1983 there had been "no systematic study of chimpanzee populations in Liberia".
-Since then, various surveys have confirmed the existence of the common chimpanzee (Pan troglodytes) in Sapo National Park, located primarily in the park's center and western areas, with estimates of the population ranging from 500 to 1,640.
+Since then, various surveys have confirmed the existence of the western chimpanzee in Sapo National Park, located primarily in the park's center and western areas, with estimates of the population ranging from 500 to 1,640.
 The culture of the local Sapo people includes a reverence for the chimpanzee and, therefore, a taboo against their hunting.

+Duikers

-Seven species of duiker antelopes are found in Sapo National Park, including the vulnerable Jentink's duiker (Cephalophus jentinki) and zebra duiker (Cephalophus zebra). bay duikers (Cephalophus dorsalis) and Maxwell's duikers (Cephalophus maxwellii) are reported to be locally abundant.
+Seven species of duiker antelopes are found in Sapo National Park, including the vulnerable Jentink's duiker and zebra duiker.
+Bay duikers and Maxwell's duikers are reported to be locally abundant.

+Pygmy hippopotamuses

-Sapo National Park contains populations of the pygmy hippopotamus (Hexaprotodon liberiensis), an endangered species which has legal protection in Liberia under the Wildlife and National Park Act of 1988.
+Sapo National Park contains populations of the pygmy hippopotamus, an endangered species which has legal protection in Liberia under the Wildlife and National Park Act of 1988.
 Unique to West Africa, the wild population of pygmy hippopotamuses is thought to number less than 3,000 individuals.
 According to the World Conservation Union (IUCN), conservation efforts targeted at the species have "historically been most effective in the Sapo National Park ... where protection is good".
 According to an action plan published by the IUCN Species Survival Commission, Sapo National Park is "the only realistic choice" of a "of suitable conservation area" for the Pygmy Hippopotamus.
 In February 2008, automatic heat- and motion-sensing cameras set up in Sapo National Park captured the first photographs of the pygmy hippopotamus ever taken in Liberia.

 The photographs confirmed the continued presence of the species inside the boundaries of the park; previously, scientists did not know whether the pygmy hippopotamus population in the park had survived the civil wars and subsequent poaching and logging.